-Many state licensing boards and customers require plumbing contractors to offer a license or surety bond that is a financial guarantee that your business will complete each job according to your accepted bid.
+Various state licensing boards require a plumbing contractor bond to guarantee that your business will complete each job according to your accepted bid.

 The plumbing contractors’ surety bond provides financial protection that pays vendors and subcontractors accordingly.

 Plumbing contractors’ commercial auto insurance protects business vehicles while being on or traveling to and from the job site.

 Plumbers’ commercial auto insurance provides financial protection if your insured vehicles or trailers are damaged or stolen.